 Located on the second floor of the Old Treasury building houses the National museum.
-The National Museum is a place that stores all of our local history from Pre-Columbus era to the 21 Century.
-It provides information on the Indigenous People, our National History, Early European Settlement, The Story of Sugar, Rebellion, Emancipation and The Labour Movement, African Survivals, Culture and Sports, Independence and Art Gallery and Temporary Exhibits and the Audio-Visual Experience.
+The National Museum is a place that stores all of our local history from Pre-Columbus era to the 12th Century.
+It provides information on the Indigenous People, our National History, Early European Settlement, The Story of Sugar, Rebellion, Emancipation and The Labour Movement, African Survivals, Culture and Sports, Independence and Art Gallery and Temporary Exhibits, Film Movies and the Audio-Visual Experience.

 Inside the museum, one may feel as if they are living in the moment as there are ample amount of information and artifacts to relate to.